skypjack/entt/README.md

 bool b = registry.has<Position, Velocity>(entity);
 ```

-Entities can also be cloned and partially or fully copied:
+Entities can also be cloned and either partially or fully copied:

 ```cpp
 auto entity = registry.clone(other);
 // ...
 auto &velocity = registry.copy<Velocity>(to, from);
 // ...
 registry.copy(dst, src);
 ```